SmileyJelly/The-Algorhythm/README.md

 ---
 ## 🧠 Final Thoughts

-This project helped me learn about:
+This project furthered our knowledge in:
 - Arrays
 - Nested loops
 - Object-oriented programming
 - User input handling
 - Problem-solving with algorithms (backtracking)

-And even how to use GitHub, branches, and IntelliJ to manage code.
+And how to use GitHub, branches, and IntelliJ to manage code.

 ---
 ## 🛠 Tech Stack